$104 Oil Should be No Surprise

 Oil prices have been on a tear of late amid political unrest that has spread across the Middle East.
 Increases in energy prices are particularly problematic because they have the potential to both drive up inflationary pressure while at the same time sapping consumers' spending ability.

 Retirees will get paid nothing on their retirements (if they're lucky).
 And everyone will have their purchasing power erased, as wages stagnate and prices keep rising.
-If they keep going, and they do seem quite determined to make QE6 happen.
+If they keep going, and they do seem quite determined to make QE6 happen."I think that the oil price increase we've seen so far doesn't pose a risk to the recovery," Federal Reserve Bank of Richmond President Jeffrey Lacker said.
+But he also warned "oil price changes could have the potential, if they were very large, for slowing the economy."

 Eventually, interest rates simply must rise.
 Low interest rates (loose monetary policy) and QE artificially goose demand and spur reckless investments.